stat545ubc-2023/assignment-b3-jacquelineb174/README.md

 #### app.R: is the R script used to create the app
 #### penguins.csv is a file that contains the penguins dataset used in the app.

-# About the app: Find the Right Penguin
+# About the App: Find the Right Penguin
 ### This app was created so that a user can sort through penguins inside the palmerpenguins dataset to find only the ones that fit their specific criteria.
 The user inputs a range of body masses, the species of penguin, and the sex of the penguin and the output is a table of all of the penguins that fit that criteria.
 Copied below is a link to a running isntance of the app.
 ### https://jacquelinebapps.shinyapps.io/AssignmentB3/